 Parvatasana is a simple Yogasana that is performed in a seated pose.
+It is beneficial for the mental, physical, emotional, spiritual, and active heart chakra.

-How to do Parvatsana
+How to do Parvatasana

 - First, sit on the floor in Dandasana Position (staff pose) with legs stretched in front of you and hands kept freely beside the body.